 subclasses are both subclasses of tuple

 , they have a lot in common.
-In this case, you can time membership tests for fields and values.
-You can also time attribute access with the dot notation.
-Expand the box below to view a script that compares the performance of both namedtuple
+In this case, you can compare the performance of membership tests for fields and values, as well as attribute access using dot notation.
+Expand the box below to view a script that compares namedtuple

 and NamedTuple